seanthegeek/seanthegeek.github.io/_posts/2024-08-21-ghidra-setup-guide.md

 ### Windows

-Python installers for windows can be Downloaded from the [Python website](https://www.python.org/downloads/).
+Python installers for windows can be downloaded from the [Python website](https://www.python.org/downloads/).

 #### Microsoft build tools